nathanjinsy/python_study/python_study.md

 **What you'll learn:** How to make the computer repeat tasks without writing the same code over and over.
 **Time estimate:** ~1–2 weeks

+### What you already know
+- print(), variables, type conversion, input(), if / elif / else, comparison operators, random

 ### Concepts